A layered trail in Mine Falls Park

 Beavers flooded part of the Monson property, and herons have taken advantage, as their nests attest.

-This was a bit of a drive for me, taking me up to Middleton, but it suited me fine during foliage season.
+This was a bit of a drive for me, but that was a treat during foliage season.
 My hike in Moose Mountains Reservation took me to Phoebe’s Nable.
 That’s right, Nable.
 I wondered if that was a corruption of “nubble,” but my companions didn’t think so.
 None of us knows how the feature got its name.
 No matter – the views from there were fine, and it was possibly the month’s best lunch spot.

 The reservation has other trails I had no time to explore.
 This would make a fine destination for a half-day of wandering through hills, fields, and forest.